LeMyst/WikibaseIntegrator/README.md

 ### Login with a username and a password ###

-wbi_login.Login provides the login functionality and also stores the cookies and edit tokens required (For security reasons, every Mediawiki edit requires an edit token).
+`wbi_login.Login` provides the login functionality and also stores the cookies and edit tokens required (For security reasons, every Mediawiki edit requires an edit token).
 The constructor takes two essential parameters, username and password.
 Additionally, the server (default wikidata.org), and the token renewal periods can be specified.
+It's a good practice to use [Bot password](https://www.mediawiki.org/wiki/Manual:Bot_passwords) instead of simple username and password, this allows limiting the permissions given to the bot.

 ```python
 from wikibaseintegrator import wbi_login